Amyotrophic lateral sclerosis (ALS), also called

 By comparing both genetic variants

-and environmental exposures of veterans with and without ALS, Duke CHG and VAMC
+and environmental exposures of veterans with and without ALS, the DMPI and VAMC

 researchers hope to identify factors that may trigger the development of ALS in